What are the origins of Halloween?

 In the United States, the origins of Halloween start with the early settlers.
 When early American settlers came from England, many of them brought various beliefs about ghosts and witches with them.
 In the 1800s, many immigrants from Ireland and Scotland arrived in the United States and introduced their Halloween traditions.
 Other groups added their own cultural influences to Halloween customs.
 German immigrants brought a vivid witchcraft lore, and Haitian and African peoples brought their native voodoo beliefs about black cats, fire, and witchcraft.

-Recommended Resources: The Facts on Halloween: Revised and Updated by Ankerberg, Weldon, & Burroughs and Logos Bible Software.
+Recommended Resource: The Facts on Halloween: Revised and Updated by Ankerberg, Weldon, & Burroughs

 Should Christians celebrate Halloween?